ElkanHub/Co-Author-Google-Hackathon/README.md

 # Co-Author: The Disciplined AI Writing Partner

 Co-Author is an experimental AI writing environment that treats the AI not as a tool, but as a **disciplined colleague**.
 It doesn't spam you with autocomplete suggestions.
-Instead, it observes your writing, thinks silently, and only interrupts when it has something valuable to say - An Autonomous co-author.
+Instead, it observes your writing, thinks silently, and only interrupts when it has something valuable to say - **An Autonomous co-author**.

 ![Co-Author Interface](./header-image.png)